+5.4.
 Accommodations for Disabilities Sample Syllabus Statement

 Bryn Mawr College is committed to providing equal access to students with a documented disability.
 Students needing academic accommodations for a disability must first register with Access Services.
-Students can call 610-526-7516 to make an appointment with the Access Services Director, Deb Alder, or email her at dalder@brynmawr.edu to begin this confidential process.
-Once registered, students should schedule an appointment with me as early in the semester as possible to share the verification form and make appropriate arrangements.
-Please note that accommodations are not retroactive and require advance notice to implement.
-Any student who has a disability-related need to tape record this class must first speak with the Access Services Director and to me, the instructor.
+Students can email accessservices@brynmawr.edu to make an appointment with the Access Services office to begin this confidential process.
+Once registered, students should schedule an appointment with me, the instructor, as early in the semester as possible to share the verification form and make appropriate arrangements.
+Please note that accommodations for disabilities are not retroactive and require advance notice to implement.

+Any student who has a disability-related need to tape record this class must first speak with the Access Services office and to me, the instructor.
 Because of laws within the State of Pennsylvania, class members need to be aware that this class may be recorded.
-More information can be obtained at Access Services.
+More information can be obtained at the Access Services website.

+5.5.
 Honor Code/Academic Integrity Sample Syllabus Statement

-I regard plagiarism as a very serious matter.
+"I regard plagiarism as a very serious matter.
 In this class, plagiarism consists of work taken partially or entirely from an uncited source (online content, a peer, a published article, etc.) and assumed as your own.
 If I have reasons to suspect plagiarizing, I will ask that you report yourself to the Bryn Mawr Honor Board.
-See the Bryn Mawr Honor Code and Honor Board Hearing Process in the Student Handbook for more information.
+See the Bryn Mawr Honor Code and Honor Board Hearing Process in the Student Handbook for more information."